Ifehan/Chipn/README.md

 - No implicit any

 ### Testing Coverage
-- 70% minimum coverage threshold
+- 70% minimum coverage threshold (Jest)
 - Unit tests for all atoms and molecules
 - Integration tests for organisms and pages
+- E2E tests for critical user workflows
-- User interaction testing with userEvent
+- User interaction testing with userEvent and Playwright

 ### Best Practices
 - Atomic Design methodology